Episode #272: Hello from the Other Side

 After he’d established himself here, he was contacted by the Dutch journalist, Thomas van Linge, an experienced war correspondent.
 They had been connected for some time as part of an online community that revolved around van Linge’s Mideast reporting, particularly the events of the Arab Spring and the war in Syria, which moved Michael very much.
 Thinking that it could be a great opportunity to leverage Michael’s language skills, knowledge and passion, Thomas pitched the idea of taking an extended reporting trip there.
 Together, they decided to cross into Karenni state.

-Karenni (formerly Kayah) is a small, impoverished state on the Thai border.
+Karenni (formerly Kayah) is a small, impoverished state on the Thai border (listeners may wish to hear about the early formation of the Karenni resistance, addressed in a previous episode with Khun Be Du).
 Neither Michael nor Thomas had ever been to Karenni before, nor could either speak any of its languages.
 Journalists entering Myanmar usually traveled to the larger and better-known Karen state to the south, or Chin in the country’s west.
 Karenni had gotten little attention, and this was something that Thomas was keen to rectify.
 “He was interested in going to Karenni, because that was the area that was closest to being liberated.
 There‘ve been a number of towns and townships within Karenni that have been liberated in the past few months, and there have been big battles going on for major cities like Loikaw.
 If Loikaw falls to the resistance, that'd be the first state capitol, the first real town that they control!”
 Michael mentions another factor in their decision to travel to Karenni: the worsening situation in the town of Kawkareik, in Karen State, where the regime had acquired high-altitude Russian drones that the resistance couldn't shoot down.
 This resulted in increased bombings and a less stable battlefront compared to just a few months earlier.
 Consequently, resistance forces there were apprehensive about their ability to ensure the security of foreign journalists; the situation in Karenni State, meanwhile, had somewhat stabilized, with clearer battle lines, making it a safer place to visit.

 By this point, Michael had been able to build up a network of friends and contacts on the Thai side of the border, and he began to feel them out about the possibility of establishing contact with a group inside Karenni to host them.
 According to the plan, Michael and Thomas would cross the border and their contacts would be waiting on the other side.
 However, the junta had other ideas: “The day before, the regime had launched airstrikes within five kilometers of the border!
 So on the Thai side, the authorities were understandably alarmed and on high alert.
 And on the Karenni side, everything was thrown into chaos.
 They didn’t have regular communications, as their internet and phone lines had been cut off.”
 Ultimately, they were told the situation had grown too unstable to attempt a visit.

 So the pair decided to travel to Chiang Mai, where they met a former 1988 movement activist who volunteered to drive them into Karenni in his truck.
 Because they arrived three days behind schedule, the local commander they had been in touch with was away on a mission.
 Stranded, and with no way to alert any of their contacts, the pair connected with local PDF groups in the town and explained their situation.
 To their good fortune, one group decided to take them in and show them around.
-What Michael saw convinced him that the military was on the downfall, yet at the same time, he witnessed the immeasurable destruction it had wrought as it struggled to hold onto power.
+What Michael saw convinced him that the military was on the downfall (a view that more than aligns with what analyst Matthew Arnold expressed on a previous episode), yet at the same time, he witnessed the immeasurable destruction it had wrought as it struggled to hold onto power.
 “Karenni is the state that was the center of the popular uprising in 2021,” Michael explains.
 “It was the first real battlefront of the war that broke out in May and June 2021.
 It's been the most devastated state since the coup, with over half the population as refugees.
 Yet there's so little reporting, even in Burmese, about what's going on there.”

 Michael explains the sad situation facing civilians in that area now.
 On the one hand, there is some overarching good news.
 “The regime has been defeated in these areas!
 The last remaining bases have been conquered by the PDF and the EAOs.”
 But what remains is devastating.
 While battles and territorial gains make for exciting headlines, the reality of life in so-called “liberated areas” most often goes unnoticed, and is often quite grim.
 As Michael discovered, “liberated” is a rather misleading term: “I'll take the example of Ywarthit which is a major town in eastern central Karenni.
 It was ‘liberated’ in December,” he says.
 “I say it's ‘liberated’ because at that time, the Thai government and the outside world decided that it was ‘liberated,’ and forced tens of thousands of refugees from these huge refugee camps on the Thai side of the border back into Myanmar.”

 But what awaits them once they return to their newly “liberated” homes?
 Michael continues, “The situation on the ground is still totally unsafe and far from normal!
 In Ywarthit itself, there's PDFs and a small number of men there.
 But most of the civilians have still not been able to return back, because when the regime was there, they planted mines in people's houses.
 So when people do try to go home, they're often blown up by these mines!”
-Tragically, there were numerous cases of people having been killed by hidden explosives when trying to return home.
+Tragically, there were numerous cases of people having been killed by hidden explosives when trying to return home, a topic that expert and activist Yèshua Moser-Puangsuwan recently addressed.
 Just about every village in Karenni has been bombed, with many completely burned down or partially destroyed; and to make matters worse, most of these villages continue to lack a civilian population, as the land is so riddled with mines.

 Contrasting the placing of landmines with the military’s actual fighting prowess, Michael flatly states that Burmese soldiers are well know for their cowardice.
 “They are afraid to fight the actual PDF and resistance!
 We went to Hpasawng, which is one of the two towns remaining in southern Karenni, where there's still some regime bases holding out, but Hpasawng is largely destroyed.
 The regime just has one hilltop base overlooking the town and a small presence in the southern part of the town.
 But we were able to walk far into the town, directly into the line of fire, even within view of the regime's hilltop lookouts.
 They're afraid to open fire during the day, because the PDF is watching them.
 If they start shooting, it will reveal to the PDF where the regime’s positions are, and the PDF will fight back, so they try to avoid conflict as much as possible.”